-- 63.3 The TSO shall provide research, technical and administrative support to the GPPB, including: - a) Research-based procurement policy recommendations and rule-drafting; - b) Development and updating of generic procurement manuals and standard bidding forms; - c) Management and conduct of training on procurement systems and procedures; - d) Evaluation of the effectiveness of the government procurement system and recommendation of improvements in systems and procedures; - e) Monitoring the compliance to the Act and assisting Procuring Entities improve their compliance; - f) Monitoring the implementation and effectiveness of the PHILGEPS; and - g) Secretariat support. - 63.4 In addition to the powers granted under the Act and this IRR, the GPPB shall absorb all the powers, functions and responsibilities of the Procurement Policy Board created under E.O.
+- a) Research-based procurement policy recommendations and rule-drafting; - b) Development and updating of generic procurement manuals and standard bidding forms; - c) Management and conduct of training on procurement systems and procedures; - d) Evaluation of the effectiveness of the government procurement system and recommendation of improvements in systems and procedures; - e) Monitoring the compliance to the Act and assisting Procuring Entities improve their compliance; - f) Monitoring the implementation and effectiveness of the PHILGEPS; and - g) Secretariat support. - 63.4 In addition to the powers granted under the Act and this IRR, the GPPB shall absorb all the powers, functions and responsibilities of the Procurement Policy Board created under E.O.
 359, s.
 1989.
-All functions related to procurement policymaking of the Infrastructure Committee of the NEDA Board are transferred to the GPPB.
+All functions related to procurement policy- making of the Infrastructure Committee of the NEDA Board are transferred to the GPPB.

 Section 64.
-Membership112
+Membership121